-I will have reached my hundred and first year in June 2017.
-For almost all of my life I have been involved in some type of fiber arts.
+I am 103 years old and Most of my life I have been involved in some type of fiber arts.
 For many years I made custom clothing for myself and others.
 Several years ago I was diagnosed with macular degeneration and lost most of my central vision.
 This came as a great blow to me because I could no longer do all of the things that I loved.
 My vision degenerated to the point that I could no longer see the fine detail required for most sewing.
 I could not conceive of giving up sewing entirely, so I began to try using different aids to continue using my sewing machine to make quilts and bags.
 I found that I could still see well enough to sew with my machine if I stuck to straight line patterns, and hand tied the quilts I made.
 I love to pick out fabrics and combine them into beautiful patterns in my quilts.

 Lately I have been exploring all of the many possibilities of Southwest themes, as well as more standard quilt patterns.
 Unfortunately my sight is still slowly fading but I have been able to compensate through the use of sewing and cutting fences and tactile aids.
 I can only make smaller lap quilts now and bags, which I make out of the left over fabric.
 I intend to continue as long as I am able to produce functional quilts and bags.